UmerReshi/First_repo/angular.md

   nvm use node_version
-  how to check node version ? node -v / node --version how to check npm version ? npm -v / npm --v live reloading -> auto reloads changes in browser from a logic
+  how to check node version ? node -v / node --version how to check npm version ? npm -v / npm --v live reloading = ng build --watch (auto reloads changes in browser from a logic)

   Scaffolding for angular cli
   npm install -g @angular/cli